 You could easily stay in downtown Miami or Brickell and enjoy various activities without extensive travel between the two neighborhoods.

 Best Downtown Miami Hotels and Brickell Miami Hotels

-If you’re looking for a great deal with incredible views of downtown Miami, consider the Kimpton EPIC Hotel.
-This property was ranked on TripAdvisor as the second-best in value among downtown Miami hotels, and it offers some pretty great on-site dining and drinks.
+If you’re looking for a great hotel deal with incredible views of downtown Miami, consider the Kimpton EPIC Hotel.
+This property was ranked on TripAdvisor as the second-best in value among downtown Miami hotels, and it offers great on-site dining and drinks.

-If you’re looking for a property that exudes luxury, try the Four Seasons Hotel Miami, where the only thing better than the location is the palm-surrounded rooftop pool.
+If you’re looking for a luxury property, try the Four Seasons Hotel Miami, where the only thing better than the location is the palm-surrounded rooftop pool.
 For bay views and the same standard of excellence that you can expect at sister properties around the globe, consider InterContinental Miami.

 For a trendy scene, try SLS Brickell Miami, and make sure to hit up the spa during your stay, or the W Miami, where the party-friendly atmosphere makes for fun nights without ever leaving the property.